ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-12}

-No, choosing to fail over to the replica site is a manual operation, and you have to reconcile your data after failing over the the replica share.
+No, choosing to fail over to the replica site is a manual operation, and you must reconcile your data after the failover to the replica share is done.
 For more information about how failover works for disaster recovery, see [Failover for disaster recovery](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-dr).

 ### Can I add tags to my file shares?
 {: faq}
 {: #faq-fs-mgt-13}

 Yes.
 You can specify user and access management tags when you create a file share or update an existing file share.
 Adding user tags to a file share or replica share can make organizing your resources easier.
 For more information, see [Add user tags to a file share](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-add-user-tags). {{site.data.keyword.filestorage_vpc_short}} also supports access management tags.
 For more information, see [Access management tags for file shares](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-about-mgt-tags).

+### What is the dp2 profile?
+{: faq}
+{: #faq-fs-mgt-dp2}

+The **dp2** profile is the latest file storage profile, offering greater capacity and performance for your file shares.
+With this profile, ou can specify the total IOPS for the file share within the range for a specific file share size.
+You can provision shares with IOPS performance from 100 IOPS to 96,000 IOPS, based on share size.
+For more information, see [dp2 file storage profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile).

+### Can I migrate all my file share profiles to dp2?
+{: faq}
+{: #faq-fs-mgt-migrate-dp2}

+You can migrate file shares that were created by using either the IOPS tier profile or custom IOPS profile to the latest dp2 profile.
+By migrating to the [dp2 profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile), you can take advantage of the latest {{site.data.keyword.filestorage_vpc_short}} features.
+Currently, you can use the {{site.data.keyword.filestorage_vpc_short}} UI, CLI, or API to revise a single file share profile.
+For migrating multiple shares, you need to create your own script that would first list these shares and then go through the list of shares and update each individual share profile.

 ## Performance questions
 {: #file-storage-vpc-performance-questions}